Rsantct/pe.audio.sys/pe.audio.sys/doc/90_FAQ.md

 If you run a desktop system with enough CPU, your friend is the official Spotify package for Linux https://www.spotify.com/en/download/linux/

+This is the preferred because pe.audio.sys will obtain complete metatada info.

 ### Headless

 If you want a headless system, your friend is **`librespot`** https://github.com/librespot-org/librespot